Year 10

 • Do not select what you think will be the ‘easy’ subjects.
 This is not the case.
 All subjects require commitment and challenge.

-Students will be asked to nominate two reserve elective choices in the case that:
+Students will be asked to nominate two extra preferences in the case that:

 • a subject does not have enough interested students to be viable;